WeConnectArchive/waltz-SDK-example/iOS/README.md

             WaltzSDKMgr.sharedManager.updateFcmToken(fcmToken)
             Messaging.messaging().shouldEstablishDirectChannel = true
         }

-5. Send the notification data (userInfo) to the SDK in order for it to validate if it belongs to Waltz or not
+5. Send the notification data (userInfo) to the SDK for it to validate whether it belongs to Waltz or not

         // MARK: REMOTE NOTIFICATION METHODS
         func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {